tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 #### Testing

 Go ahead and launch your blog and you should be able to see a new markdown editor that allows you to pass in data.
 Well done!
 With some config and calling a few hooks, you can now edit all our blog posts with Tina.
-Checkout the [final repo](https://github.com/perkinsjr/tina-simple-markdown), you might consider doing the following

 ## Where can you keep up to date with Tina?